bwaggone/smash-stats/data/README.md

 ##Standings files

 Placings are **not in sorted order**.
-They are relatively straightforward and h ave two columns.
+They are relatively straightforward and have two columns.

 | name  | finalPlacement                |
 | ------------ |-------------------------------|